Laser Resurfacing (Skin Rejuvenation)

 - Scars from adolescent acne

-What Areas Can Laser Resurfacing Be Used On?
+What Areas Can Laser Skin Resurfacing Target?

 Laser resurfacing is typically conducted on parts of the face, or the entire face.
 However, it may also be possible to utilize various laser devices to reduce signs of sun damage on the neck, chest, hands, and forearms.
 Laser resurfacing tends to be more effective for lighter-skinned people with light hair and light eyes who usually have more obvious sun damage than dark-skinned people.
 Variations in technique can also be utilized for people with darker skin, and our staff has special expertise to help in those situations.